Skip to main content Site Map

 • Income-related Employment and Support Allowance (ESA)

-• Guaranteed element of State Pension Credit
+• The guaranteed element of Pension Credit

-• Is looked after by us (local council)
+• are looked after by a local authority

-• Has a current statement of special education needs (SEN) or an education, health and care (EHC) plan
+• have an education, health and care (EHC) plan

 Apply for Funded Childcare for 2 Year Olds